sathwik-70/jupymate/README.md

 ## Deployment

-This Next.js application is optimized for deployment on platforms like Vercel and Netlify.
+This Next.js application is optimized for deployment on modern Jamstack platforms like Vercel and Netlify.

+### A Note on GitHub Pages

+While GitHub Pages is excellent for static sites, it is **not recommended** for this application.
+Jupymate Navigator relies on server-side AI features (Genkit flows) that require a Node.js environment to run.
+GitHub Pages does not support this, and deploying there would cause the AI features to fail.

 ### Deploying with Vercel (Recommended)